General Multi-User Distributed Computing: A Learning-Theoretic RKHS Framework for Generic Nonlinear Target Functions with Topology-Aware Risk Analysis

 Here, the design is not conditioned on a specific realization of $(\mathsf{A},\mathsf{L})$, but rather aims to minimize the expected population risk over their random draws.
 The encoders and decoders may depend on model parameters such as $(\Gamma,\Delta,T)$ and on the data distribution $\mathbb{P}_X$, but not on any particular instance of the topology.

-\paragraph{Methods and novelties} Our approach contributes both a new achievable scheme and a new converse tailored to multi-user distributed computing.
-On the {achievability} side, we instantiate \emph{masked random Fourier feature (RFF)} encoders that respect the per-server compute mask of size $\Gamma$ across $T$ shots, paired with {user-wise ridge-regression} decoders.
-This construction yields a (nearly) unbiased Monte Carlo approximation of the kernel on subfunction outputs while {explicitly} quantifying and controlling the variance introduced by masking and limited fan-out.
-On the {converse} side, we develop a \emph{spectral--coverage} argument that is new in this setting: (i) a \emph{spectral} lower bound given by the \emph{eigen-tail} of the kernel integral operator beyond the communicated feature budget, and (ii) a \emph{coverage} lower bound that enforces a nonzero floor whenever essential subfunction coordinates for any user are not observed by the realized assignment/link topology.
-In the averaged regime, the coverage penalty decays \emph{exponentially} in $\gamma N\delta$ (with $\gamma=\Gamma/L$ and $\delta=\Delta/K$), revealing a sharp computational phase transition and establishing tight, learning-theoretic fundamental limits for GMUDC. \paragraph{Quenched fundamental limits (Theorem~\ref{thm:P1})} For any fixed realization $(\mathsf{A},\mathsf{L})$, with high probability we have:
+\paragraph{Methods and novelties} Our approach combines an achievability construction and a converse argument tailored to multi-user distributed computing.
+On the achievability side, we instantiate \emph{masked random Fourier feature (RFF)} encoders that respect the per-server compute mask of size $\Gamma$ across $T$ shots, paired with user-wise ridge-regression decoders.
+This construction yields a Monte Carlo approximation of the kernel on subfunction outputs while explicitly quantifying the effect of masking and limited fan-out on the resulting variance.
+On the converse side, we develop a \emph{spectral--coverage} argument: \emph{(i)} a spectral lower bound driven by the eigen-tail of the kernel integral operator beyond the communicated-feature budget, and \emph{(ii)} a coverage lower bound that enforces a nonzero floor whenever essential subfunction coordinates for a user are not observed by the realized assignment/link topology.
+In the averaged regime, the coverage penalty decays exponentially in $\gamma N\delta$ (with $\gamma=\Gamma/L$ and $\delta=\Delta/K$).

-where $m_{\mathrm{harm}}$ is the harmonic mean of the users’ received-feature counts, $d_\lambda \triangleq \frac{1}{K} \sum^{K}_{k=1} d_{\lambda,K}$ where $d_{\lambda,K}$ is the effective ridge dimension~\cite{bartlett2002rademacher} of each user, $B$ bounds the RKHS norm of each target function ($\|F_k\|_{\mathcal{H}_K}\le B$), and $\lambda>0$ is the ridge-regularization parameter controlling bias–variance tradeoff in the user decoders and $M$ denotes the number of available training samples used to learn the decoder coefficients.
-Also note that the notation $\widetilde{\mathcal{O}}(\cdot)$ denotes asymptotic upper bounds up to polylogarithmic factors.
-Moreover, every design obeys the matching (instance-wise) lower bound

-where $\lambda_j$ are the nonincreasing eigenvalues of the kernel integral operator associated with $K(\cdot,\cdot)$—representing the spectral complexity of the target functions—and $\mrecv_k(\mathcal{T})$ denotes the total number of encoded features (scalars) received by user~$k$ from all servers under the realized link configuration~$\mathsf{L}$.
-In other words, the risk cannot beat the kernel \emph{rank-$\mrecv_k(\mathcal{T})$} spectral tail (task complexity) nor the \emph{coverage floor} $\varepsilon_{\mathrm{cov},k}(\mathsf{A},\mathsf{L})$ that arises when essential subfunction coordinates of user~$k$ remain unobserved.

-\paragraph{Annealed fundamental limits (Theorem~\ref{thm:P2})} Averaging over uniformly random assignments/links under budgets $(\Gamma,\Delta)$, with high probability we have: